 Following removal of Tree #19 Liquidambar styraciflua (Sweet Gum) from Council's nature strip, the nature strip shall be rehabilitated to the satisfaction of Council's Landscape Assessment Officer at no cost to Council.
+Reason: To protect the streetscape.

 9. Canopy replenishment trees to be planted